UPDATE 1-US natural gas edges higher ahead of storage data

 Baker Hughes.

-While the count is well below the 800 level some said is
+While the rig count is well below the 800 level some said

 higher-value oil and gas liquids plays still produce plenty of